niveussolutions/winston-utils/README.md

 ### How to use `piiRedact` formatter
 `piiRedact` uses [`fast-redact`](https://www.npmjs.com/package/fast-redact) for redacting data.
 Kindly check the `fast-redact` documentation for more info.

+> ⚠️ Use `structuredClone` or deep copy to log data in the log, or the redactor will mutate the data object.

 Example code for using `piiRedact`.